coddhisatva/AwakenedAI-Processing/TECHNICAL_DOCS.md

 - Vector similarity search using pgvector
 - Document metadata management

+### RAGPipeline (`src/pipeline/rag_pipeline.py`)

+The `RAGPipeline` class provides an integrated pipeline implementation:

+- Orchestrates all components (extraction, chunking, embedding, storage)
+- In-memory processing approach for efficiency
+- Methods:
+  - `process_directory`: Process all documents in a directory
+  - `query`: Search for relevant documents
+- Used by query tools but not directly exposed for document processing
+- Designed for production-scale processing of the full document collection

 ### Query Engine (`src/interface/query.py`)

 The `QueryEngine` class provides the interface for querying the system: